September 17, 2025

 Privacy-conscious users, anyone working with sensitive information, and people who want AI features without data privacy concerns.

-While it may not be as innovative as specialized AI browsers, Opera Aria gives you solid AI capabilities without subscription fees or privacy concerns.
+While it may not be as innovative as specialized AI browsers, Opera AI gives you solid AI capabilities without subscription fees or privacy concerns.
 If you want to experiment with AI browsing without commitment, it's a great starting point.

 Key Features: